Ex husband’s Girlfriend Interfering with Child Custody – 7 Things You Must Know

 3. Can I control who is around my child?

-Yes, you can control by imposing conditions on the parenting plan or if the court imposed any such conditions on the joint custodial order.
+Yes, you can control this by requesting the court to include conditions in the custody agreement, parenting plan, or joint custodial order.
+If the custody agreement doesn’t restrict who can be around your child during visitation, then unfortunately, you may have limited control.
 But if that is not the case, you cannot control who will be around your child when they are with the other parent.

 4. Can I solve this problem without going to court?

 Yes, you can.
 Going to court at the very first stage is not a good idea.
+It’s better to start with conflict resolution strategies, like open communication or involving a neutral third party.
 Instead, you should consider below two steps to control your ex-husband’s girlfriend’s movement around your child:

 Talk to your ex-husband’s girlfriend if needed: If you have any contact with her, you should try to talk with her about her interference with your child.
 She may not even be aware of what is happening.
 So you should try to give her the benefit of the doubt.